christo/loquacious/README.md

   * invite them to sit down and chat
   * enter introductory mode
   * on-demand camera contents description
-    * how many fingers am I holding up?
+    * e.g. how many fingers am I holding up? (see gesture training mediapipe examples)
-    * this is my friend jane
+    * this is my friend jane (if multi-punter, how to know who is speaking!?)
     * does my ass look big in this
   * periodic pose estimation to detect mode state transitions
-  * pose estimation calibration
+  * pose estimation "auto calibration"
     * if camera moves or scene changes, need to mark engagement zone in camera field
     * lighting